The Excel Couppcd function returns the previous coupon date, before the settlement date for a security.

 This must be one of the following values:

 Note that the settlement and maturity dates should be input as either:

-In the spreadsheet below the Excel Couppcd function is used to calculate the coupon date before the settlement date, for a security with settlement date 01-Jan-2011, maturity date 25-Oct-2012, and four coupon payments per year.
+In cell A3 of the following spreadsheet, the Excel Couppcd function is used to calculate the coupon date before the settlement date, for a security with settlement date 01-Jan-2011, maturity date 25-Oct-2012, and four coupon payments per year.
 The security uses the US (NASD) 30/360 day count basis.

 Note that, in this example:

 If you get an error from the Excel Couppcd Function, this is likely to be one of the following: